17 Aug What is a Bridging Loan?

-When it comes to buying a residential property in the UK your average house purchaser goes nowhere near a bridging loan, if they’re lucky.
+When buying a residential property in the UK your average house purchaser goes nowhere near a bridging loan.
 So says the received wisdom on the topic.
-Most people have no idea of the whys and wherefores of bridging finance and that’s mainly because most of us have no call to ever have one.
+Most people have no idea of the whys and wherefores of bridging finance.
+Mainly because most of us have no call to ever have one.

 However, what if you’re buying a house and all is so far, so good.
-Contracts have been exchanged on the house you wish to buy so the chain above you is safe and you are a week away from exchanging on the property you live in and wish to sell.
+Contracts have been exchanged on the house you wish to buy.
+The chain above you is safe.
+You are a week away from exchanging on the property you live in and wish to sell.

-All of a sudden (and it always is) disaster strikes and the people moving into your house decide they don’t want to buy and you are left high and dry with somewhere to live but unable to move into it because you now no longer have the funds needed because your buyers have gone awol.
+All of a sudden (and it always is) disaster strikes.
+The people moving into your house decide they don’t want to buy and you are left high and dry.
+You’ve got somewhere to live but are unable to move into it.
+That’s because you now no longer have the funds needed.

-Enter the bridging loan, designed with just this situation in mind in order to ‘bridge the gap’ between your sale and purchase.
-As let’s say for example purposes only that of the £100,000 deposit you were putting down, £20,000 was from your own savings meaning your shortfall is £80,000 needed to go ahead and buy the new property while concurrently selling or putting your own sale on hold.
+Enter the bridging loan, designed with just this situation in mind.
+It’s objective – to ‘bridge the gap’ between your sale and purchase.
+For example purposes only, of the £100,000 deposit you were putting down, £20,000 was from your own savings.
+This means your shortfall to go ahead and buy the new property is £80,000.

-Therefore, you need a bridging loan of £80,000 to complete your purchase and have enough to continue selling your home without time becoming a major factor.
+Therefore, you need a bridging loan of £80,000 to complete your purchase and have enough to continue selling your home.

-If your own bank or building society either don’t do bridging loans or just don’t want to lend to you on this basis, it’s time to start looking around and you are spoilt for choice.
+Does your own bank or building society do bridging loans?
+Maybe they just don’t want to lend to you on this basis.
+Now is the time to start looking around and you are spoilt for choice.

 As you can see from the link here for the top ten UK bridging loans, this is a specialist market and not one for the unwary, first-time investor.
-Bridging loans come in 2 flavours – regulated for the residential homeowner market and non-regulated for the buy-to-let, retail investor or business bridging finance market.
+Bridging loans come in 2 flavours.
+Regulated for the residential homeowner market and non-regulated for the buy-to-let, retail investor.

-You may not have come across few or indeed any of the lenders listed in the top ten products sorted here by interest rate but you can get a bridging loan from pretty much any High Street lender and of course your own bank or building society.
+You may not have heard of any of the lenders listed in the top ten products here.
+However, you can get a bridging loan from pretty much any High Street lender.
+And of course your own bank or building society.

-Apart from being either regulated by the Financial Conduct Authority (our regulator, the FCA) or not, bridging loans also have 2 ways of being lent and that is as either a closed loan or an open one.
+Bridging loans have 2 ways of being lent and that is as either a closed loan or an open one.

-A closed bridge comes with a specific end date and is usually a few months in duration while an open bridge is precisely that and comes with no end date but an expectation it will be paid back within 1 year.
+A closed bridge comes with a specific end date.
+It is usually a few months in duration while an open bridge is precisely that.
+It comes with no end date but an expectation it will be paid back within 1 year.